 3. Carefully slice the breast.

-Using a very sharp knife (see below for knife recommendations), slowly cut horizontally through the breast, starting with cutting into the long, thick side.
-Cut from one side to the other, leaving the side of the breast opposite of where you started intact.photo of hands showing step 2 of butterflying a chicken breast
+Continuing to hold onto the breast meat with the palm of your hand, use a very sharp knife (see below for knife recommendations) to slowly cut horizontally through the breast in a straight line, starting with cutting into the long, thicker end of the breast.
+Cut the entire length of the breast, from one side to the other, leaving the side of the breast opposite of where you started (the thinner side) intact.photo of hands showing step 2 of butterflying a chicken breast

 4. Open breast up.